 The Golden Thread Gallery is accessible by public transport – see the journey planner on http://www.translink.co.uk

-If you have any questions, please do let us know.
-We look forward to welcoming you back to the Golden Thread!
+If you have any questions, please let us know.
+We look forward to welcoming you to the Gallery!